Republic: Liberal republics

 Republican ideas were spreading, especially in Asia.
 The United States began to have considerable influence in East Asia in the later part of the 19th century, with Protestant missionaries playing a central role.
-The liberal and republican writers of the west also exerted influence.
+The liberal and republican writers of the West also exerted influence.
 These combined with native Confucian inspired political philosophy that had long argued that the populace had the right to reject unjust governments that had lost the Mandate of Heaven.

-Two short-lived republics were proclaimed in East Asia, the Republic of Formosa and the First Philippine Republic.
+During this period, three short-lived republics were proclaimed in East Asia; the Republic of Ezo, the Republic of Formosa, and the First Philippine Republic.